 An Emblematic Destination of Lahori Food

-Before the boom of Gawalmandi Food Street and the New Food Street and much earlier the swanky restaurants and cafés on MM Alam Road, Lakshmi Chowk was one ultimate destination for foodies in Lahore.
-Favorites include Butt Karahi, Lasani Restaurant, Murgh Chanay, Tabaq restaurant, which have attracted generations of Lahoris thanks to the desi fare they serve, such as the taka tak, liver, gizzards and tasteful haleem.
+Before the boom of Gawalmandi Food Street and the New Food Street and much earlier the fancy dine in options on MM Alam Road, this Lakshmi Chowk was one final destination for foodies in Lahore.
+There hot famous food spots include Butt Karahi, Bhatti Karahi Tikka, Lasani Restaurant, Murgh Chanay, one long time trust worthy name is Tabaq restaurant, which have attracted generations of Lahoris.
+Plus plenty of desi fare which served there, such as taka tak, liver, gizzards and tasteful haleem.

 Time Never Remains The Same